SAP-samples/btp-onboarding/docs/pages/1_discover/6_btp_account_model.md

 A subbaccount is used to manage **subaccount members**, **BTP services and applications** and their **quotas** (if required) and **tools** like the Business Application Studio.

-Providers are either SAP or our Infrastructure-as-a-Service (IaaS) partners Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and Alibaba Cloud.
-The third-party region providers operate the infrastructure layer of the regions, whereas SAP operates the platform layer and Cloud Foundry.

 They operate in different locations in the world, called **regions**.
 For more information, see [Discovery Center](https://discovery-center.cloud.sap/viewServices?provider=all&regions=all&showFilters=true).
 Click the small world icon in the filter bar.

 ![](images/6_dc_filter_bar.png)